gitlabhq/omnibus-gitlab/doc/gitlab-prometheus/node-exporter.md

 node_exporter['enable'] = true
 ```

 After saving the changes, run `sudo gitlab-ctl reconfigure`.

-Node Exporter by default will listen on `TCP port 9100`.
+If [Prometheus](prometheus.md) has been enabled, it will automatically begin collecting performance data from Node Exporter.